drvinceknight/pfm/book/about-this-book/how-is-this-book-written/main.md

 (black)=
 ### Black

-All code in book is checked to follow the `black` code formatter
+All code in book is checked using the `black` code formatter
-<https://github.com/psf/black> this ensure that not only PEP8 is followed but
+<https://github.com/psf/black> this ensures that not only PEP8 is followed but
-that specific formatting convention is used.
+that a specific consistent formatting convention is used.
 <!--alex enable black-->

 ### Isort

-All imports are sorted according using the `isort`
+All imports are sorted using the `isort`
 <https://github.com/PyCQA/isort> tool.
 Similarly to {ref}`black` this ensures
-that all code follows a given condition.
+that all code follows a given convention.

 ### Nbval